FOR MOVEMENT AND MASSAGE

 TREATMENTS

 Just like you, every experience is unique!
 I work with you to curate a personalized massage experience that facilitates wellness and meets your specific needs.
-I offer a fusion of Eastern and Western massage techniques that are influenced by Swedish massage, myofascial release, Thai massage and Ayurvedic massage modalities.
+I offer a fusion of Eastern and Western massage techniques that are influenced by Swedish massage, myofascial release, deep tissue and Thai massage.

 Swedish Massage

-The classic Western full-body massage technique that involves soft, flowing strokes and kneading to promote the ultimate in relaxation.
-Unlike deep tissue, this modality targets superficial muscles and increases circulation.
+The classic Western full-body massage that involves soft, flowing strokes and kneading to promote the ultimate in relaxation.
+This modality targets superficial muscles and increases circulation.

 Deep Tissue Massage

-An important therapeutic technique that targets the deeper layers of muscle and connective tissue by using slow, firm, intentional pressure to to relieve chronic pain and release tension.
+A therapeutic technique that targets deeper layers of muscle by using slow, firm, intentional pressure to to relieve chronic pain and release tension.
 Deep tissue doesn’t always mean hard pressure.

 Myofascial Release

-Gentle sustained pressure is applied to the surface of the body to release tightness in the the connective fascial tissue that surrounds muscles.
-This technique aims to alleviate chronic pain and restore motion by softening restrictions in the fascia that develop through trauma, poor posture, or inflammation.
+Gentle sustained pressure is applied to the surface of the body to release tightness in the the connective “fascial tissue” that surrounds muscles.
+This technique softens restrictions in the fascia that develop through trauma, poor posture, or inflammation.

 Trigger Point Therapy

-A Western bodywork technique that involves applying targeted pressure to tender, tight "knots" in muscles, called trigger points, to relieve referred pain in the body and restore mobility.
+A Western bodywork technique in which targeted pressure is applied to tender, tight "knots" in muscles, called trigger points, to relieve referred pain in the body and restore mobility.

 Neuromuscular Modalities

-Therapeutic techniques that alternate between passive and resisted muscle contraction combined with passive stretching to improve range of motion, coordination, and communication between the nervous and muscular systems.
+Therapeutic techniques that alternate between passive and resisted muscle contraction in combination with passive stretching improves range of motion and communication between the nervous and muscular systems.
 Restoring the body's awareness of it’s position and movement in space.

 Eastern Modalities